 H&M carries out regular risk analysis for both operational and financial risks.
 At the end of each financial year the analysis is updated in respect of the main operational risks - in the short and long term - and also the risks within financial reporting.
 This is carried out in two group-wide documents, based on the probability and impact of each risk.
-In 2019 a climate risk analysis was conducted according to the guidelines issued by the TCFD.
+In 2019 a climate risk analysis was conducted according to the guidelines issued by the Task Force on Climate-related Financial Disclosures (TCFD).
+No updated analysis was carried out in 2020, but the results of the TCFD analysis performed in 2019 remain fully relevant.

-As in previous years, at the end of 2019 each central function reviewed its main risks, assessed these and identified the systems, methods and controls that are in place to minimise any impact of the risks.
+As in previous years, at the end of 2020 each central function reviewed its main risks, assessed these and identified the systems, methods and controls that are in place to minimise any impact of the risks.
 This information was compiled at group level, after which the functions together prepared the general risk analysis mentioned above with a view to getting an overall picture of the group's main risks - and thereby shedding light on the mitigation plans that are in place to manage these risks.
-The risk analyses for operational risks and for the risks within financial reporting were then dealt with in the auditing committee and thereafter discussed by the board.
+The risk analysis of operational risks and for the risks within financial reporting were then dealt with in the auditing committee and thereafter discussed by the board.

-For a description of H&M's operational risks, see the administration report on page 41, for risks within financial reporting, see the administration report on pages 41-42 and note 2, Financial risks, on pages 64-65 of the annual report for 2019.
+For a description of H&M's operational risks, see the administration report on pages 38-39, for risks within financial reporting, see the administration report on page 39-40 and note 2, Financial risks, on pages 65-66 of the annual report for 2020.